KoiFish123/PlaywrightMod/README.md

 # Playwright Mod

-This is my mod.
+This is my mod for Slay the Spire.
 It will be having more than one character (dubbed PlaywrightCharacter), each having a different play style, but all will be having some pretty similar mechanics.

 I will be going over the common mechanics, and then I will be talking more about each character.